21 Types of Moths in Florida

 The thorax region is furry and black, with a white band near the head and two red spots near the wing joint.

-The black legs have furry cuffs of red on the upper parts.
+The black legs have furry red cuffs on the upper parts.
 The abdomen is thick and black, covered in fine white hairs.

 In males, the abdomen ends with a plume of red-orange hairs, while in females, it has black hairs.

-All individuals possess sharp bristles that protrude from their entire body, causing redness, itching, irritation, and pain if touched.
+All individuals possess sharp bristles that protrude from their entire bodies, and if touched, they cause redness, itching, irritation, and pain.

 These stinging hairs are something to be cautious of.
-Buck moths larvae feed on the leaves of oak trees, one of the most common tree species across the continent.
+Buck moth larvae feed on the leaves of oak trees, one of the most common tree species across the continent.

 If you’re looking for Buck moths, watch for their round white eggs clustered on branches, forming a cuff or ring-like structure.